 Reza's mum and I took turns to support Reza daily.
 Reza also received weekly visits from his close friends and family.

 of nurses, doctors and the most talented surgeons was phenomenal.
-It's not possible to name all outstanding people that saved my husband's life but here are some of them:
+It's not possible to name all outstanding people different origins and nationalities that saved my husband's life but here are some of them:

 Mr Brendan Moran

 Mr Faheez Mohamed

 Some exceptional Nurses: Jorge, Natali, Sergio, Katarina, Lovella, Alex, Sara, Ancy, Jose.